darconeous/libnyoci/README.md

 ## Contiki Support ##

-LibNyoci supports [Contiki](http://contiki-os.org/).
+LibNyoci supports [Contiki](http://contiki-os.org/) (albeit a rather old version).
 To build the Contiki examples, just make sure that the `CONTIKI` environment variable is set point to your Contiki root, like so:

 	$ cd contiki-src/examples/nyoci-simple
 	$ make CONTIKI=~/Projects/contiki TARGET=minimal-net